 To find out about any additional costs on this course, please see our Additional Costs page.

 BSc (Hons) typical offers (individual offers may vary):

-You will be asked to attend an audition event where you will participate in a dance class and an informal interview (normally in pairs) and submit a short, written task.
+You will be asked to attend an audition event where you will participate in a dance class and an informal interview (normally in pairs).
 Find out more about this process below.

 Auditions and Interviews

 Our dance auditions are designed to support you to showcase your skills and passion for dance in a friendly, and creative environment.
 You can find out more about the audition process below.

 We aim to engage you in a genuine dialogue during your audition process.
 We promote an open and friendly environment so that you can enjoy your experience and feel a sense of worth and achievement from the audition process itself.
 The audition is a chance for you to get to know us here at The University of Chichester dance department and for us to get a clear understanding of who you are, what you need, and how we can best prepare you for your degree.